 – The manufacturer’s suggested retail price (MSRP) for a new car.
 A dealer could sell the car for more or less than the MSRP.
 There may be an opportunity to negotiate down from here toward the factory invoice price, which is what the dealer paid the automaker for the vehicle.

-– Also known as the blue book value, this is an appraisal of a car’s value according to a pricing guide such as Kelly Blue Book or NADA Guides.
+– Also known as the blue book value, this is an appraisal of a car’s value according to a pricing guide such as Kelley Blue Book or NADA Guides.
 If you want to get an idea of how much to pay for a new or used car, or what your current vehicle is likely worth, take a look at the book value.

 – A used vehicle that has been thoroughly inspected and reconditioned by a factory-trained mechanic to meet manufacturer guidelines, and comes with an extended warranty.
 Many certified cars are part of manufacturer programs, but the certification and warranty may come from a dealership.